Why should you learn some French texting slang abbreviations?

 French Texting Vocabulary

-- “Un texto” or “Un SMS” or “Un Message” : All three can be used to mean text message.
+- “Un texto” or “Un SMS” or “Un Message” : All three mean text message.

 - Envoie-moi un message sur Facebook: Send me a message on Facebook.

-Enough talking, on to the infographic which lists 20 of the most useful or common text message abbreviations.
+The infographic below lists 20 of the most useful or common text message abbreviations.
 Just below the infographic are more detailed explanations of each of the French text abbreviations.

 Below are the same text abbreviations in the above infographic just explained in more detail.